TritonDataCenter/rfd/rfd/0096/README.md

 a thread can set/get its own name via prctl (and in the glibc functions do just that) and only use `/proc` for other threads.
 If not `/proc`, how do we set the thread name?
 Should it be a new syscall?
-Is there an existing system call that can be sensibly extended to support it?
+Is there an existing system call that can be sensibly extended to support it?  `/proc` can be mounted into a a `chroot(2)` environment, and processes require the `PRIV_PROC_CHROOT` privilege in order to perform a `chroot(2)` call (which is not part of the basic privilege set--only root owned processes have it).
+This might mitigate any concerns surrounding a `/proc` only solution.

 ## Man Pages